nds-shlab/nds-shlab.github.io/_pages/about.md

 The Distributed Training Systems (DTS) Group is a research team at the Shanghai Artificial Intelligence Laboratory.
 We specialize in developing efficient systems and architectures for deep learning model training and deployment.
 Our research has been recognized at leading conferences such as OSDI, ASPLOS, and NSDI, underscoring our commitment to innovation in the field.
 We used to won the best paper award of ASPLOS'24, and distinguished paper award of ASPLOS'23.

 We are always looking for passionate individuals, including full-time research engineers and interns, to join our team.
-If you are interested in contributing to cutting-edge research in machine learning systems, please reach out to us at <a href="mailto:sunpeng@pjlab.org.cn">sunpeng@pjlab.org.cn</a>.
+If you are interested in contributing to cutting-edge research in machine learning systems, please reach out to us at sunpeng@pjlab.org.cn.

 重要通知：2025年联合培养博士项目